April 2026 CMMC Intelligence Report

 Contractors whose SPRS scores were originally submitted in Q2 2025 or earlier should reaffirm by June 30 to avoid flagging by DoD contracting officers.

 DoD expected to release Level 3 preview guidance based on NIST SP 800-172.
-Organizations working with SAPs or highly sensitive CUI should begin preparation.
+Organizations working with SAPs or highly sensitive CUI should begin preparation now.

 Existing Contract Transitions